spacemansteve/leaflet-solr-heatmap/Readme.md

 To display popups, set popupDisplay to the name of the Solr field you would like displayed.
 If you need more than one field displayed, set popupDisplay to a comma seperated list of Solr field names.
+If you want to provide a formatter for a single field, rather than providing the field name provide an array whose first element is the field name and second element a function that takes a Solr document.
 If you do not like the default formatting of Solr fields, set popupDisplay to a function that accepts one argument, a Solr document in JSON format.
 This function should return a string with HTML tags.